oh2mp/the_lux/README.md

 ## Background and solution

-I got "semi-accidentally" an old military aviation light that had been used as a runway light when a temporary airport is made eg. on a highway.
-It had a 12V halogen lamp driven by a ring core transformer that was casted in epoxy and fed by some weird 400V 2 phase AC connector.
+I got an old military aviation light "semi-accidentally".
+It had been used as a runway light for temporary airports made eg. on highways.
+It had a 12V halogen lamp driven by a ring core transformer that was casted in epoxy and fed by some weird 400V two-phase AC connector.
 Of course I couldn't use it as it was.
 It was quite a job to get the epoxy and transformer out from the case, but I succeeded with it.
+Sweaty job, but worth of it.

 ![The light unassebled](img/20210320_230801.jpg)